 Over the centuries, it has been it has not been easy to be a winegrower in the Alsace region.
 With continual wars between France and Germany since the era of Charlemagne, the region had the distinction of being a battleground, rather than as a famous wine route.

-With the region ping-ponging back and forth between Germany and France, wines from Alsace were heavily influenced by German wines.
+With the region ping-ponging back and forth between Germany and France, wines from Alsace were originally heavily influenced by German wines.
 (Germany may not be well-known for its wine but there are vineyards along the Rhine river in the Western part of Germany that date back to Roman times.)

 These days Alsatian wines benefit from their status as being in France, not Germany.
 Since the 1950s, with French “savoir-faire”, wines from Alsace have diverged in taste from German wines, becoming sweeter and drier, and at the same time gaining wide-spread recognition.